5T33Z0/OC-Little-Translated/Content/12_MMIO_Whitelist/README.md

 - In OCAT, select "Edit > OpenCore DEBUG" from the menu bar (set checkmark)
 - Mount your EFI and open your `config.plist`
-- Backup your current EFI Folder on a FAT32 formatted USB flash drive!
-- In `config.plist`, change the following:
-	- Enable `DevirtualiseMmio` (in `Booter/Quirks`)
+- Enable Booter/Quirks &rarr; `DevirtualiseMmio`
-	- Set `Misc/Debug/Target` to: `67`
+- Change `Misc/Debug/Target` to: `67`
-- Update OpenCore files and Drivers
+- Update OpenCore files and Drivers to the Debug version of OpenCore
 - Save and reboot

 The Bootlog will be stored in the `EFI` folder as a .txt file (even if boot fails)

+>[!IMPORTANT]
+>
+> Backup your current EFI Folder on a FAT32 formatted USB flash drive before you begin!

 ### 2. Analyzing the bootlog
 - Mount the EFI